opengapps/opengapps.github.io/_includes/support.md

 * [Open GApps Gitter Chat]({{site.support.gitter}})

 #### Download Speed
-If you experience slow downloads it is best to contact [GitHub Support](https://github.com/contact) so that they can take appropriate measures.
-Don't forget to include necessary information they may need to find the cause of the problem; e.g. the download URL, your ISP, your location and time & date.
+The releases are all hosted using [GitHub's releases functionality](https://help.github.com/articles/about-releases/).
+GitHub's releases are hosted on Amazon's S3 US-East servers.
+If you experience slow downloads it is caused by limited connectivity from your ISP to US East.
+If your downloads are interrupted you can try to us a download manager until your ISP or GitHub/Amazon finds a solution to improve connectivity to your region.

 #### Questions
 If you have any questions check out the [Open GApps Wiki]({{site.support.wiki}}), especially the [FAQ]({{site.support.faq}}) answers most questions.